CosmWasm/book/src/basics/good-practices.md

 Exported the full API as /home/hashed/confio/git/book/examples/03-basics/schema/contract.json
 ```

-I encourage you to go to generated file to see what the schema looks like.
+You're encouraged to go and look at the generated file to see what the schema looks like.

-The problem is that, unfortunately, creating this binary makes our project fail
+Unforunately, creating this binary makes our project fail
-to compile on the Wasm target - which is, in the end, the most important one.
+to compile on the Wasm target - which is, in the end, the most important one!
-Hopefully, we don't need to build the schema binary for the Wasm target - let's
+Thankfully, we don't need to build the schema binary for the Wasm target, so let's
 align the `.cargo/config` file:

 ```toml